Feedback

 1-29: Board Self-Evaluation Instrument – Procedures

-The self-evaluation of the Governing Board is to be based on performance of the duties outlined in the Governing Board Handbook and on goals and objectives developed annually by the Board and the President.
+Self-evaluation of the Governing Board is to be based on performance of the duties outlined in the Governing Board Handbook and on goals and objectives developed annually by the Board and the President.
 Instruments used in the evaluation will be reviewed periodically and may be revised by majority action of the Board after discussion with the President.
-The Board shall accept and consider relevant evaluation data submitted by internal and external constituencies, and shall align its performance indicators with the College’s mission, vision, values, and strategic plan.
+The Board shall accept and consider relevant evaluation data submitted by internal and external constituencies and shall align its performance indicators with the College’s mission, vision, values, and strategic plan.

-• The President and the Governing Board shall mutually agree on the goals and objectives of the President and Governing Board annually.
+• The President and the Governing Board shall mutually agree on the goals and objectives of the President and Board annually.

-• The Board Chair shall consolidate each Board member’s evaluation into one written report.
+• The Board Chair shall consolidate each Board Member’s evaluation into one written report.

-• The Board self-evaluation summary and the President’s evaluation summary shall be delivered to the President at least one week prior to the last Board meeting in August.
-At that meeting, the President shall meet in closed session with the Board to discuss the President’s evaluation; in the open session following, the President and the Board will discuss the Board self-evaluation.
+• The Board Self-Evaluation summary and the President’s Evaluation summary shall be delivered to the President at least one week prior to the last Board meeting in August.
+At that meeting, the President shall meet in closed session with the Board to discuss the President’s evaluation; in the open session following, the President and the Board will discuss the Board Self-Evaluation.

-• Performance indicators needing improvement shall be treated as priority issues during development of the annual goals for the Board and the President.
+Performance Indicators needing improvement shall be treated as priority issues during development of the annual goals for the Board and the President.

-A strong, effective board helps create a strong, effective institution by focusing on its own unique responsibilities.
+A strong, effective Board helps create a strong, effective institution by focusing on its own unique responsibilities.

-Strongly Agree Agree Strongly Disagree Disagree Don’t Know
+Strongly Agree (5) Agree (4) Strongly Disagree (3) Disagree (2) Don’t Know (1)

 1 In general, Board meetings are conducted in an orderly, efficient manner that allows for sufficient discussion.